 Next stop: Mt Beauty, 108km (1h, 21 min)

 Named after the home-made grain crusher Mick Piera and his two sons worked when he first began brewing beer, Crank Handle Brewery is brand new to the High Country Brewery Trail.
 Mick has since done away with the actual 'crank handle' part of the grain crusher (his boys used to complain about) and opened the brewery in December 2019.
 Crank Handle offers six different beer styles (and you can get a mean meal here too!)

 Next stop: Bright, 29km (30min)

-Overlooking the stunning Ovens River, Bright Brewery boasts one of the most picturesque and relaxing locations along the trail.
+Overlooking the stunning Ovens River, your final stop - Bright Brewery - boasts one of the most picturesque and relaxing locations along the trail.
 Factor in a little extra time here as there are 24 taps to choose from, brewed with sustainable practices…lucky there is an extensive menu to help you get through.

 Next stop: Dinner Plain, 67.1km (1hr 15min)

 Easy cycle tours for all ages and abilities that give you views as delicious as their stops!